Patiala House (film)

-Patiala House is a 2011 Indian Hindi-language sports drama film directed by Nikkhil Advani and the film stars Rishi Kapoor, Dimple Kapadia, Akshay Kumar, and Anushka Sharma in lead roles.
+Patiala House is a 2011 Indian Hindi-language sports drama film directed by Nikkhil Advani.
+The film stars Rishi Kapoor, Dimple Kapadia, Akshay Kumar, and Anushka Sharma in lead roles.
 It was produced by Bhushan Kumar, Mukesh Talreja, Krishan Kumar, and Twinkle Khanna under the banner of People Tree Films and Hari Om Entertainment.
 The film was released on 11 February 2011.
 The theatrical trailer of the film was premiered with Farah Khan's Tees Maar Khan on 24 December 2010.
 Akshay's role as a fast bowler is loosely based on cricketer Monty Panesar.
 The film's idea was conceived by publicity designer Rahul Nanda, son of writer Gulshan Nanda.

 ASHOL, an Indian software developer, also released a cricket mobile video game based on the film.